 Table of Contents Contents

 When you’re employed, you’ll notice that amounts are taken out of every paycheck in order to contribute to CPP.
 These amounts contribute to what you’ll end up receiving when you retire.
-These amounts will determine how much you receive when you retire, as well as what your annual earning income was and how many years you worked in Canada.
+These amounts will determine how much you receive when you retire, as well as what your annual earnings were and how many years you worked in Canada.

-While the payment dates for CPP are usually sent out on the third last business day of every month, they can vary slightly.
-Here are the current dates of monthly payments for 2024.
+While the CPP payment amounts are usually sent out on the third last business day of every month, they can vary slightly due to statutory holidays and weekends.
+Here are the CPP payment dates for 2025.

 If you receive your CPP retirement pension payments through direct deposit, then you should receive your CPP payments in your bank account on these dates.
 If you choose to receive your payments via cheque, they will be sent to you within the last 3 business days of the month.
 It can take up to 10 business days to receive your cheque from the date that it’s mailed.